 $ sudo systemctl reload apache2

-When systemd is not managing the service, use sudo apache2ctl graceful or the platform-equivalent reload command.
-On Red Hat-family systems, the unit name is commonly httpd.
+Use sudo apache2ctl graceful when systemd is not managing the service.
+On Red Hat-family systems, the service unit is commonly httpd.

 $ sudo systemctl is-active apache2 active

-If the service does not return active, inspect the journal immediately before retrying the reload.
+If the service does not return active, inspect the journal or error log before retrying the reload.

 Use the site hostname or a Host header that matches the active virtual host when localhost is not served by the configuration being tested.